Islamic school segregating by sex despite ruling it’s unlawful

 In response, National Secular Society spokesperson Megan Manson said: "Segregating children by sex harms children's education and undermines their ability to form relationships with children of the opposite sex.

 "But alarmingly some schools are continuing to segregate within the same school long after the practice was ruled unlawful.

 "The next government must ensure that schools such as Markazul Uloom do not get away with it.
 All schools, including independent faith schools, must be obliged to follow the law and treat male and female pupils equally."

 Other independent faith schools segregating by sex

 - Another Islamic school, Rochdale Islamic Academy, was also found in breach of the independent school standards this term after Ofsted inspectors found it was segregating children by sex, causing detriment to pupils.

-- The government issued warning notices to two more independent Islamic schools which were segregating boys and girls earlier this year.
+- The government issued warning notices to two independent faith schools - one Islamic and one Jewish - which were segregating boys and girls earlier this year.

 - The report came after the school was subject to an emergency inspection on 17 September.
 Emergency inspections are designed only to assess schools' compliance with particular standards.

 Our news and opinion content is an important part of our campaigns work.
 Many articles involve a lot of research by our campaigns team.
 If you value this output, please consider supporting us today.